Back to Blog

 Example calculation:

-Now add additional successful cases across the year and total recovered revenue can readily exceed six figures.
-Many providers recover enough in year one to fund stronger governance systems and capability uplift.
+Adding additional successful cases across the year can make total recovered revenue exceed six figures.
+Many providers fund stronger governance systems and capability uplift through year-one recovery.

 Governance Controls That Prevent Leakage Reappearing